kn-lim/xivcrafter/README.md

 .\xivcrafter
 ```

-If `.xivcrafter.json` does not exist in your home directory, running XIVCrafter will create it upon launch.
+If `.xivcrafter.json` does not exist in your home directory, XIVCrafter will create it upon launch.

 ## Flags